ZERNIPAX: A Fast and Accurate Zernike Polynomial Calculator in Python: Methodology

-It can be observed from the recursion relation that starting from known values $P_0^{\alpha,0}(x)$ and $P_1^{\alpha,0}(x)$, one can calculate $P_{(n-\alpha)/2}^{\alpha,0}$ using Equation \ref{jacobi-recursion}, Therefore, for a single $\alpha$ of Jacobi (or equivalently, $m$ of Zernike polynomial), calculation of highest $(n-\alpha)/2$ includes the calculation of every lower value.
+The algorithm used in the CPU version is summarized in Algorithm \ref{cpu-algo}.
+It can be observed from the recursion relation in Equation \ref{jacobi-recursion} that starting from known values $P_0^{\alpha,0}(x)$ and $P_1^{\alpha,0}(x)$, one can calculate $P_{(n-\alpha)/2}^{\alpha,0}$.
+Therefore, for a single $\alpha$ of Jacobi (or equivalently, $m$ of Zernike polynomial), calculation of highest $(n-\alpha)/2$ (or highest value of $n_{jacobi}$ referred to as $N_{max}$ in Algorithm \ref{cpu-algo}) includes the calculation of every lower value.
 So, a set of Zernike modes can be calculated with 2 nested for loops, the former for distinct $m$ values, and the latter for increasing $n$ values for the given $m$.
 Since we are calculating for a set of modes instead of a single one, our algorithm significantly minimizes the number of repeated calculations.
 A naive implementation of this algorithm might be very slow due to the lack of performance of Python built-in for-loops.
-However, we use JAX that supports parallelized for-loops and just-in-time (JIT) compilation to execute operations in XLA (Accelerated Linear Algebra) and thus are able to compute each mode extremely fast.
+However, we use \texttt{JAX} that supports parallelized for-loops and just-in-time (JIT) compilation to execute operations in XLA (Accelerated Linear Algebra) and thus are able to compute each mode extremely fast.
 Moreover, the stability of the Jacobi recursion relation helps us to compute higher-order polynomials accurately.